 The cam belt is very close to the engine in many car models and is therefore often difficult to access.
 In the worst case, the change can only take place with the motor removed.
 Our experts at Jacksons MOT Centre try to avoid this if possible as the cost then quickly rises due to the high expenditure.

 After removal of possible covers, which protects the belt, the cam belt tensioner can be released and the actual exchange can take place.
-In addition, the wedge rib belt must be removed beforehand, so that during the course of the cam belt change, the replacement of the same can be provided with many models.
+In addition, the wedge rib belt must be removed beforehand, so that during the course of the cambelt change, the cambelt replacement of the same can be provided with many models.

 Important when changing the cam belt is that the positions of all gears are exactly marked.
 If errors occur here, you might have engine damage immediately after restarting the vehicle.
 Therefore it is advisable only to get the work done by real experts.
 We, at Jacksons MOT Centre have the right experts and the most advanced tools so you can be sure, the job is being done right.

 Not only the belt is exchanged